NCAR/container-dtc-nwp/README.md

 # container-dtc-nwp
 The DTC developed NWP end-to-end systems in Docker containers for community use and exploration purposes.

-For general infomration on DTC NWP containers, please see: https://dtcenter.org/community-code/numerical-weather-prediction-nwp-containers
-For accessing the DTC NWP containers online tutorial, please see: https://dtcenter.org/nwp-containers-online-tutorial/introduction
+For general info on DTC NWP containers: https://dtcenter.org/community-code/numerical-weather-prediction-nwp-containers For accessing the DTC NWP containers online tutorial: https://dtcenter.org/nwp-containers-online-tutorial/introduction